presnick/ProgramsInformationPeople/_sources/Assignments/ps7.rst

 * **Before class Monday 10/31:**

   * You may want to review the :ref:`Flickr API<flickr_api_chap>` and :ref:`Caching Responses <caching_responses>` from last week (we are not grading this, of course, just a suggestion)
-  * We have posted a file on Canvas in Files > Code Samples that shows code to access the Flickr API which is commented thoroughly.
+  * We are posting a file on Canvas in Files > Code Samples that shows code to access the Flickr API which is commented thoroughly.
 You may want to download this, look at it, and try it out!
   * Read the sections listed below from the :ref:`Classes <chap_constructor>` chapter, and try the exercises in those sections.

 .. usageassignment::